 Partner with us

 We partner with a range of institutions across a diverse range of areas, including programming, teaching and learning, research, professional development and more.
-If you're interested in working with us, please contact: Susan Bird, Engagement and Partnerships Manager (Fine Arts and Music), at sabird@unimelb.edu.au
+If you're interested in working with us, please contact: Fine Arts and Music Engagement and Partnerships at fineartsmusic-er@unimelb.edu.au.